-Natural foods like vegetables and fruits are as colourful as they are healthy.
-Out of all the colours, orange stands out because of its association with some delicious and healthy fruits and vegetables.
-Here are some orange coloured foods boosting your health that also offer a great taste to satisfy your cravings and hunger.
+Natural foods like vegetables and fruits are as colorful as they are healthy.
+Out of all the colors, orange stands out because of its association with some delicious and healthy fruits and vegetables.
+Here are some orange colored foods boosting your health that also offer a great taste to satisfy your cravings and hunger.

 Oranges are good for your skin and heart.
 One medium orange contains 80 calories, 0 grams of fat, 250 milligrams of potassium, 19 grams of carbohydrate and 1 gram of protein.
 Considering the nutritional break-up of oranges, you should be impressed by the amount of health that most orange coloured fruits offer.
 An average sized orange meets 130 percent of your daily vitamin C, 2 percent of vitamin A, and 6 percent of calcium needs.
 Oranges also contain thiamin, choline, zeaxanthin, carotenoids, riboflavin, niacin, vitamin B-6, folate, pantothenic acid, phosphorus, magnesium, manganese, selenium and copper.
 Because of their high vitamin C content, oranges are associated with boosting immune system.

 Popularly known as a superfood for eyes, carrots are next on the healthy orange coloured foods list.
 They are an excellent source of vitamin A, vitamin C, calcium and iron.
 They get their orange colour from the antioxidant beta-carotene which gets converted into vitamin A during digestion.
 Carrots also contain fiber, vitamin K, potassium, folate, manganese, phosphorous, magnesium, vitamin E and zinc.
 They prove effective against lung cancer, prostate cancer, vision loss and leukaemia.